Pjmuthu51/CDCstuff/flex protocol UPDATED/Flex protocol.md

 ## **Introduction and General Workflow**

 Human malaria is caused by four parasite species called *Plasmodium falciparum (Pf), P. vivax (Pv), P. ovale (Po)* and *P. malariae (Pm)*.
 Two of these, *Pf* and *Pv*, pose the greatest threat to global public health.
 About 3.2 billion people, half of the world's population, are at risk for malaria.
-In 2020, 85 nations had ongoing malaria transmission and annually 241 million people suffer from malaria, causing an estimated 627,000 deaths.
+In 2020, 85 nations had ongoing malaria transmission and annually 241 million cases of malaria, causing an estimated 627,000 deaths.
 In the U.S., an estimated 1,500 - 2,000 cases of malaria are imported annually.
 One of the greatest public health challenges for malaria control and elimination is the threat of drug resistant *Pf* parasites.

 Our previously effective anti-malarial treatments, chloroquine (CQ) and sulfadoxine/pyrimethamine (SP), are ineffective in many regions.
 Even more alarming, resistance to our last effective class of anti-malarial drugs, called artemisinins, has now emerged and spread in Southeast Asia — threatening malaria control and prevention programs globally.

-Identifying and tracking drug resistance are critical for providing appropriate malaria prophylaxis and treatment guidelines.
+Identifying and tracking drug resistance is critical for providing appropriate malaria prophylaxis and treatment guidelines.
 Molecular markers of resistance are available for several anti-malarial drugs, including artemisinins.
 Surveillance using molecular markers provides a robust system for the detection and tracking of resistant malaria parasites.

 Below is a table of the major molecular markers and their respective amino acid polymorphisms that are associated with resistance to various anti-malarial treatments.